launchdarkly-labs/context-migration/README.md

 If one or more codebases in your environment aren't ready for migration, specify the `REPOSITORIES` argument in conjunction with LaunchDarkly's code references feature.
 This lets the script distinguish between flags that are and aren't ready for migration.
 Based on this argument, the script only migrates flags that are solely located in the codebases that are ready to migrate.
 If you provide the `REPOSITORIES` argument, the script omits all prerequisites in case any of them are shared among multiple codebases.
 These guardrails should protect your LaunchDarkly flags from being migrated before they're ready.
 To learn more about using code references, read the [product documentation](https://docs.launchdarkly.com/home/code/code-references).

-Additionally, don't migrate flags that you're using in an active and running experiment.
+Additionally, don't migrate flags that you're using in running experiments.
 The script identifies these flags and marks them as unsafe to migrate.

 **Identifying how your user schema maps to your context schema**: Every customer structures their attributes differently.
 The script requires you to provide a map from their existing user schema to their newer context schema.
 The newer context schema could describe a single non-user context or it could describe a multi-context.
 If you omit user attributes from your schema, they will be ommitted from the migration.
 The "schema file format" section below provides for more information.